helidon-io/helidon/docs/mp/validation.md

     > `beans.xml` is required to identify beans and for bean validation to work
     > properly.

-Examples are available in [our official GitHub repository][our-official-git].
+Examples are available in [our official GitHub repository][bv-example].

 ## Additional Information